qian-o/ZenithEngine/README.md

 ## Draft
 - Do we need to add a `CommandProcessor Processor` property in the `CommandBuffer` so that some parameters can be used when executing commands in the `CommandBuffer`?
 - Direct3D 12 does not support automatic mipmap generation.
-- Direct3D 12 does not support the void SetViewport() interface.
-- Direct3D 12 does not support the void SetScissorRectangle() interface.
-- The last parameter of SetVertexBuffer(uint, Buffer, uint) and SetVertexBuffers(Buffer[], int[]) is of different types and should use uint type.